 Your new-found knowledge will help you answer many important questions.
 Are you paying the correct price for your doll?
 What about the condition of your doll -- is it an original or reproduction?
 Is it being sold with the right outfit and accessories?

 It's also important that you read up on tips for buying dolls from various venues.
 For instance, bidding at a live auction is completely different than bidding on eBay.
 You might not be able to make it to the live auction but you can still take advantage of an opportunity by being a remote bidder (or 'phone bidder').

 What Can You Sell Your Dolls for?

 Perhaps you have inherited dolls from a mother or grandmother and you need to sell them.
 Or, perhaps, like most collectors, you are constantly selling dolls in your collection so you can upgrade and refine your collection.
 In either case, it's important that you choose the right venue and learn how to sell smart.

 What can you realistically expect from your doll sales?
 As any auctioneer will tell you, it all depends on the buyers.
 There are, of course, general prices that certain dolls go for and you might run into a good auction day and a few that are not-so-good.
 It all depends on the market.

 If you are going to sell your dolls online, you do have more control.
 You need to ensure that you attribute accurate descriptions to the dolls and fully showcase them to attract the attention of buyers.
-A great photograph will make a big difference, so don't settle for a quick snapshot of your phone.
+A great photograph will make a big difference, so don't settle for taking a quick snapshot with your phone.
 Take the time to do it right.